Head Injury

 If your child has had any of the following in the 48 hours following their head injury:

-• Develops a persistent headache that doesn't go away (despite painkillers such as paracetamol or ibuprofen)
+- Has a headache that doesn’t go away or gets worse (despite painkillers such as paracetamol or ibuprofen).

 You need to contact a doctor or nurse today